vkantimahanti/TerraformLearning/README.md

 5. Provisioners - ability to run additional steps or tasks when a resource is created or destroyed.

     ### Lets Assume you are trying to build an infrastructure like storage account in azure.
 In that case
     i.
 Provider = azure
     ii.
-Resource = resource group, storage account iii. variables = variables are passed to name the resouce group and storage account name. iv. statefile = when we execute below **Terraform Commands**, it will generate a state file.
+Resource = resource group, storage account.
+    iii. variables = variables are passed to name the resouce group and storage account name.
+    iv. statefile = when we execute below **Terraform Commands**, it will generate a state file.

 every code block of any provider and resource are available in terraform website, we need to tweet the variable names and select the one which we want to use. https://registry.terraform.io/providers/hashicorp/azuread/latest/docs